-In addition to purely numerical n-port S-parameter models, PeakView EMD™ provides the option to generate compact RLCK models that guarantee passivity and physical realizability.
-This option is known as the Physics-Based Modeling (PBM) solution.
-PBM generates EM models as Spectre or HSPICE compatible equivalent sub-circuits for use in transient circuit simulations.
+In addition to purely numerical n-port S-parameter models, PeakView EMD™ provides the option to generate compact RLCK models known as the Physics-Based Modeling (PBM) solution, which generate SPICE compatible equivalent sub-circuits for use in transient circuit simulations.
 PBM models are guaranteed to be convergent and passive over a user selectable frequency range.
 PBM preserves the DC inductance and resistance and does not shift the circuit’s operating point.
-In addition, PBM automatically ensures the model to accurately take into account white noise content.

 4. Foundry Adopted and Qualified